Activity Available Online: To access the article, post-test, and evaluation online, go to http://www.cmscscholar.org.

-Statements of Credit are awarded upon successful completion of the post-test with a passing score of >70% and the evaluation.
+Statements of Credit are awarded upon successful completion of the evaluation and the post-test with a passing score of >70%.
+The post-test may be retaken if necessary.
 There is no fee to participate in this activity.

 Disclaimer: Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any medications, diagnostic procedures, or treatments discussed in this publication should not be used by clinicians or other health care professionals without first evaluating their patients’ conditions, considering possible contraindications or risks, reviewing any applicable manufacturer’s product information, and comparing any therapeutic approach with the recommendations of other authorities.

 Patient autonomy is a bioethical principle that was strengthened in the revised Declaration of Geneva.
 Shared decision making (SDM) is particularly relevant in the management of multiple sclerosis (MS) because many preference-sensitive decisions have to be made during the disease course.
 We aimed to summarize the available evidence on SDM in the MS field and to inform future research and practice.

 We performed a scoping review by searching MEDLINE (past 5 years).
 Studies were included if they reported primary/secondary research and focused on SDM related to people with MS. Data were grouped into topics, with results presented in narrative form.